 Placer County prepared the Northstar Mountain Master Plan Final Environmental Impact Report (Final EIR) on June 9, 2014.
 The Notice of Availability and the Final EIR can be found at this link on the County's website.

-Planning Commission Hearing – Tentatively June 26, 2014 in Tahoe at the North Tahoe Events Center in Kings Beach.
+Northstar set to appear before the Placer County Planning Commission on November 17, 2016 at the North Tahoe Events Center in Kings Beach.